khrykin/CXXProxyKit/README.md

 }

 ```
-Then, you'll be able to iterate through it and call subscript operator:
+Then, you'll be able to iterate through it and call a subscript operator:

 ```Swift